 Purpose and scope

-National Gas Rules (NGR) allow for AEMO to make Retail Market Procedures (RMP).
-RMPs are the approved regulatory standards that place fundamental obligations on AEMO, Distributors and Retailers.
-The RMPs describe various obligations that facilitate interaction between parties in the market.
+The National Gas Rules (NGR) allow for AEMO to make Retail Market Procedures (RMPs).
+RMPs are statutory instruments that regulate retail gas markets.
+The RMPs describe various obligations of AEMO, distributors, retailers and other parties that facilitate interaction between parties in relation to the supply of gas to end users in those markets.

 In relation to meter data, the RMPs contain obligations that apply if meter data is not available or unable to be obtained.
 These obligations often set out requirements to produce an estimated read.
 Weather data is often used in the calculation of an estimated read.

 This document contains weather related information applicable for each jurisdiction where they are not prescribed in the RMP.
-Definitions and interpretation

 Related documents